avct/apexovernsq/README.md

 }
 ```

-For a more complete example look at the `nsq-log-tail`programg in the `apps` subdirectory.
+For a more complete example look at the `nsq-log-tail` program in the `apps` sub-directory.

-# Nicities
+# Niceties

-Additionally we provide a few additional useful mecahisms.
+Additionally we provide a few additional useful mechanisms.

 ## NewApexLogServiceContext